OrcaTheBeginner/Resources/README.md

 # Resources
-This Is Where Prpject Raw Text And Assets Go
+This Is Where Project Raw Text And Assets Go